-The council adopted the rate increase as part of a package of proposals designed to close a $6.2 million deficit in the city's refuse fund.
+The council adopted the rate increase as part of a package of proposals designed to close a $6.2 million deficit in the refuse fund.
 The deficit was caused in large part by the city's successful "Zero Waste" campaign, which has resulted in 74 percent of the city's waste being diverted from landfills.

 City Manager James Keene said the council's garbage-rate dilemma is indicative of the challenges Palo Alto is facing as it seeks to shift from a "throwaway society to a more ecological, recycling society and community."
+As residents swapped their regular cans for the smaller and cheaper mini-cans and boosted their recycling efforts, the city's revenues plummeted along with its waste output.

-Councilman Greg Scharff proposed passing the basic rate increases but holding off on the more controversial proposals relating to mini-cans and private streets.
+Councilman Greg Scharff proposed passing the basic rate increases but holding off on the more controversial proposals relating to minicans and private streets.
 The rest of the council agreed.

 "In the short term, I think this is a good compromise," Councilman Larry Klein said.